alielmorsy/EasyAPI/workflow/ServerIdea.md

 This File Contains My Ideas about how server will work, or still working :)

 > My Idea Is Currently Unstable I am still thinking about how will make that working
+> The First Implement will without using SSL to know first if that build will success or not
 ## Current Server Flow Will Be

 ### Server Starts With 4 Threads